pureconfig/pureconfig/modules/joda/README.md

 ## Why

-Create configurable converters to read [Joda Time](http://www.joda.org/joda-time/) types from from configuration.
+Create configurable converters to read [Joda Time](http://www.joda.org/joda-time/) types from configuration.

 The converters need to be provided a `org.joda.time.format.DateTimeFormatter` to know how to read values.